jgenc/hua-sysprog-project/README.md

     hua-sysprog-project-consumer:latest
 ```

-> Keep in mind that if you want to not use the docker-compose solution you will have to
+> Keep in mind that if you do not want to use the docker-compose solution you will have to
-> manually start a kafka server and point the consumer to the correct IP and port.
+> manually start a kafka server and point the consumer to the correct IP and port
+> using the `BOOTSTRAP_SERVER` environemnt variable

 #### `producer`